-Be a part of the first-ever NPR Student Podcast Challenge.
+Be a part of the NPR Student Podcast Challenge.

 Here’s how it works: Put together a podcast with your class or extracurricular group.
-Then submit it to us with help from a teacher.
+Then your teacher can submit it to us.

-This contest is aimed at students between 5th and 12th grade.
+This contest is for teachers with students between 5th and 12th grade.
 Each podcast should be between three and 12 minutes long.

-Come back here between Jan.
-1, and March 31 to submit your podcast.
-We’ll announce our winners in April.
-The winning podcast submissions will be featured in segments on Morning Edition and All Things Considered.
+The winning podcast submissions will be featured in segments on Morning Edition or All Things Considered.

 We don’t expect you to be experts.
 In fact, we’re guessing that most of you are putting a podcast together for the very first time.
 Don’t panic!

 But before you do anything, it’s important to read the official rules here.

 Sure, this is a competition, but it’s also about learning new skills in a fun way.
 We want to make that learning easier — so we’ve put together materials to help both teachers and students along the way.